MoeskerDev/ms-project3-glossary/README.md

 ----
 # Credits
 ## Code
+1. For setting up the project I watched and copied most of the start-up of the mini-project videos of CI.
+2. The custom validation for the dropdown in the add term form came from the mini-project and I copied it all.
+3.
 ## Acknowledgements
 1. The terms that were inserted are from the following three pages:
 - <a href="https://careerfoundry.com/en/blog/web-development/50-web-development-buzzwords-that-all-new-programmers-should-learn/" target="_blank">Web Development</a>
 - <a href="https://devsdata.com/big-data-terms-every-manager-should-know/" target="_blank">Data Analytics</a>
 - <a href="https://www.globalknowledge.com/us-en/topics/cybersecurity/glossary-of-terms/#gref" target="_blank">Cyber Security</a>
 2. I had a look at the <a href="https://github.com/Code-Institute-Solutions/SampleREADME" target="_blank">sample READme</a> of CI.
 3. A big thanks to tutor support, in particular Igor and Jo, who took the time to help me when needed.
 They both were very good at explaining and teaching more than the question asked for.
+Also thanks to my mentor for pushing me to learn more.